 Table 1 is a summary of the fiscal constraint analysis for local highway projects listed in the Transportation Improvement Program.
 The details for the federal funds and programmed amounts are located in Table 2 and 3 respectively.
 The difference between funds available and the programmed amounts is anticipated to be recovered with other federal fund surplus, project costs savings, and/or additional local contributions.
+Based on previous experience, MACOG intends to recover negative amounts in FY 2025, 2026, and 2028 by the previously mentioned items, or by seeking a transfer of funding from other Indiana MPO's.
 The local match required for federally funded projects is supplied from a variety of local sources including LR&S, CBF, MBF, EDIT, COIT, LOWHUT, MVHA, TIF and others.
 The LPA is required, prior to beginning a project, to have identify the specific source and amount required for their local match.
 Table 4 summarizes and projects estimates of several funding sources, demonstrating local fiscal constraint for programmed projects.